CaptainFallaway/DiscordRoleSheeter/README.md

 ## Usage

-1. Run the application to create the `config.toml` file, you'll be propmted to exit after file creation.
+1. Launch the application to generate the `config.toml` file.
+You'll be prompted to exit after the file is created.
-2. Fill in the `config.toml` file with your bot token and guild id (Discord server id), save the file after.
+2. Populate the `config.toml` file with your bot token and guild id (Discord server id), then save the file.
-3. Open the app again and your good to go.
+3. Reopen the application and you're all set.
-4. The user experience should be friendly if you've read the context above and there is only three buttons and alot of information that will be provided about errors, warning and other statuses.
+4. The interface is straightforward with only three buttons and detailed information provided for errors, warnings, and other statuses.

 ## Discord Bot Guide